Correction Policy & Methodology How we verify scams and handle mistakes in 2026

 Disputed

 Conflicting evidence.
 Community reports differ.
-We’re investigating further.
+We are investigating further.

-These are the tools we rely on daily to verify scam reports:
+These are the tools we rely on daily to verify scam reports and maintain accuracy.

 Bubblemaps